 - Buddha Day (Full moon of May), a celebration of both the Buddha’s birthday and his Enlightenment

 - Dharma Day (Full moon of July), a time to focus on the Buddha’s teachings

 - Sangha Day (Full moon of November), a celebration of our Buddhist teachers – past and present – and spiritual community

-- Parinirvana Day (Full moon of February), commemorating the Buddha’s death.
+- Parinirvana Day (The 15th of February), commemorating the Buddha’s death.